 Disgruntled, desperate and dishonest employees may steal information from you.

 FIX: Conduct background checks on new employees and contractors.
+And include off-boarding procedures to include your sensitive data.
 Don’t leave sensitive information laying around.
 Locking up information is the best way to keep people honest.

 4. Lost, discarded or stolen paper documents